sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.put.md

 Promise&lt;[PutResult](./git-documentdb.putresult.md)<!-- -->&gt;

-Promise that returns a commit hash
+Promise that returns a set of \_id, blob hash and commit hash

 ## Exceptions